This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Germany.

 In general, the employer does not need to obtain permission by a third party.
 However, if a person falls under maternity protection or is taking parental leave they can only be dismissed if the competent state authority agrees.
 Also, with respect to persons with disabilities dismissals require the prior consent of the competent authority.

-Furthermore, the Federal Employment Agency needs to be notified before a mass layoff (cf. answer to question 3).
+Furthermore, the Federal Employment Agency needs to be notified before a mass dismissal (cf. answer to question 2).

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

 First, the principle of equal treatment prohibits the employer from treating comparable employees differently.
-Employees in Germany are protected against discrimination under the General Act on Equal Treatment (Allgemeines Gleichbehandlungsgesetz – AGG) which is based on EU Directives.
-The General Act on Equal Treatment expressly prohibits discrimination based on race or ethnic origin, gender, religion or belief, disability, age or sexual orientation.
+Furthermore, employees in Germany are protected against discrimination under the General Act on Equal Treatment (Allgemeines Gleichbehandlungsgesetz – AGG) which is based on EU Directives.
+The General Act on Equal Treatment expressly prohibits discrimination based on race or ethnic origin, gender, religion or belief, disability, age, or sexual orientation.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-Legal remedies under the General Act on Equal Treatment include the right to withhold performance (only in cases of harassment or sexual harassment), damages and compensation (up to three monthly salaries).
+Legal remedies under the General Act on Equal Treatment include the right to withhold performance (only in cases of harassment or sexual harassment), as well damages and compensation for pain and suffering.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?